Fujikura History

 Suzuka Factory (Suzuka City, Mie Prefecture)

-In order to meet the sudden increase in electricity demand due to the Izanagi boom that began in 1965, we planned to build a factory exclusively for the production of electric CV cables.
-At that time, we received negotiations from Suzuka City in Mie Prefecture, which was eager to attract a factory, and in 1970, we built our fourth factory, the Suzuka Factory. manufacturing equipment was the most advanced at the time, and it was an advanced CV cable factory.
-Since its founding, the Suzuka Factory has received a succession of large orders and has continued to operate at full capacity.
-It has grown rapidly as a major base supporting our electric power business.
+In order to respond to the rapid increase in demand for electricity that occurred against the backdrop of the Izanagi boom that began in 1965, the company planned to build a factory dedicated to producing electric CV cables.
+At the time, Suzuka City in Mie Prefecture was eager to attract a factory, and the company negotiated with them, leading to the construction of the Suzuka Factory, its fourth factory, in 1970. manufacturing equipment was the most advanced at the time, and it was an advanced CV cable factory.
+Soon after the Suzuka Factory began operations, it received a succession of large orders and continued to operate at full capacity.
+It grew rapidly as a major base supporting Fujikura's electric power business.

 Suzuka Factory (1970)